Skills

 A stripped-down pipeline for tasks that need no failing-test-driven code change.

-• chore.
+chore.
 Stripped-down workflow for tasks with no failing-test-driven code change: documentation edits, governance count bumps, formatting, dependency bumps.
 Skips scenario and implement; runs edits directly.
-Verify, archive, grant-commit, and commit remain mandatory.
+Archive, grant-commit, and commit always run.
+Verify runs by default, but a pure-docs chore can skip it when the project marks its test suite behavior-only (project.json test.kind), so documentation work is not blocked by a code test that cannot apply to it, while real code changes still get verified.